The Best Backpacking Tents of 2017

-Our testers reach for the Hilleberg Anjan when they expect harsh weather conditions.
-It's best if you need a tent that will stretch from the earliest thaw of Spring to the first Winter squall.
-Whether backpacking the Pacific Crest Trail, bike touring the world, or car camping at the local park, the Hilleberg Anjan 2 provides the ultimate balance of low weight, weather resistance, comfort, and strength and durability.
-This is also the highest performance light-duty winter tent tested.
-Our testers used the Anjan on multi-day trips from Maine to Washington State, and they carried it on a bicycle tour down the Baja peninsula and through India and Nepal.
-At 57 ounces, the Anjan is not the lightest tent available but makes up for it in storm protection, comfort, and durability.
-Although on the expensive side, the Anjan is the most durable tent tested, which makes it a great long-term value.
-Hilleberg has just confirmed with us that they have updated this model since we reviewed it, redesigning the poles, cut, and tent entrance.
-More details on the updates are in the individual review.
-Additionally, the Anjan is also available in the Anjan 2 GT, which touts a large 74" vestibule and weighs just 10 oz. more.
+Our testers reach for the Hilleberg Anjan GT when they expect to encounter some harsh weather conditions.
+This is the best choice if you need a tent that will stretch from the very earliest thaw of Spring to the first Winter squall.
+Whether backpacking the Pacific Crest Trail, bike touring around the world, or car camping at the local park, the Hilleberg Anjan 2 provides the ultimate balance of low weight, complete weather resistance, generous comfort, and exceptional strength and durability.
+This is also the highest performance light-duty winter tent we tested.
+Our testers used the Anjan on multi-day trips from Maine to Washington State, and they carried it along on a bicycle tour down the Baja peninsula and through India and Nepal.
+At 4 pounds 10 ounces, the Anjan GT is not the lightest tent available but makes up for it in storm protection, comfort, and durability.
+Although on the expensive side, it's the most durable tent we tested, which makes it a great long-term value.
+For more wiggle room, check out the Anjan 3 GT, perfect for waiting out storms in the tent.

 Poor quality stakes

 We started with dozens of popular tent models, before narrowing down to the 15 best tents which we purchased and put through extensive testing over a two month period.
 We rated each tent on the most important factors for finding a quality backpacking tent: comfort, weather resistance, weight and packed size, ease of setup, and durability.
 The cumulative score of these metrics provided us with each tent's overall performance score, which is shown in descending order in the rating table above.